gilesknap/gphotos-sync/README.rst

 Introduction
 ------------
+For a very good description and detailed instructions see `Logix's Article at Linux Uprising`_

+.. _`Logix's Article at Linux Uprising`: https://www.linuxuprising.com/2019/06/how-to-backup-google-photos-to-your.html

 Google Photos Sync downloads your Google Photos to the local file system.
 It will backup all the photos the user uploaded to